Norway government wants big mortgage buffer increase for banks

 BAGHDAD Iraq's oil reserves have increased to 153 billion barrels, from a previous estimate of 143 billion barrels, Oil Minister Jabal al-Luaibi said on Sunday.

-OSLO Norway's government asked the financial regulator to require banks to hold significantly more capital against mortgage lending, a move that could increase borrowing costs for households.
+OSLO Norway's government asked the financial regulator to require banks to hold significantly more capital against mortgage lending, the Finance Ministry said on Monday.

-The Finance Ministry said on Monday it wanted the Financial Supervisory Authority to draw up to plans for a so-called risk-weight for residential mortgages of around 35 percent, well above the prevailing levels in the 10-15 percent range and the 15 percent proposed in neighbouring Sweden.
+A ministry statement said it wanted the Financial Supervisory Authority to draw up plans for a risk-weight for residential mortgages at around 35 percent, well above the prevailing levels in the 10-15 percent range and the 15 percent proposed in neighbouring Sweden.

-The risk-weight, based on the perceived risk of an asset, stipulates what percentage of loans must be backed by the minimum capital requirement.

-Top lender DNB (DNB.OL), which had mortgage risk-weight at 12.8 percent at the end of last year, predicted more expensive loans if the proposal was accepted.

 The ministry's call is also in line with the central bank's proposal that discussions about the new risk-weights should start in the 35-40 percent range.